Camp Arbuckle (1) |

 A Union encampment.

 A temporary Federal post during the 1834 Leavenworth Expedition, officially called Camp Arbuckle (1) or Cedar Camp, it was abandoned after only five months.
 Located near where the present-day Keystone Dam now stands, it consisted of a palisaded blockhouse and several cabins.
 Keystone Lake was impounded in 1962 by the U.S. Army Corps of Engineers.

 Built by Auguste Pierre Chouteau on the Verdigris River near its junction with the Arkansas and Neosho (Grand) Rivers, about one-half mile south of town.
 Bought by the Federal government in 1826 for use as the Western Creek Indian Agency.
 Destroyed by a flood in 1833.
 The Indian Agency then moved across the river to McIntosh Town until 1851.

 (1829 - 1833), near Okay

 A trading post set up by Sam Houston before he moved to Texas.
-Located two miles southeast of town, it no longer exists and site is not marked.
+Unmarked site located about two miles southeast of town, no remains.
 Also called Neosho Post (2).

 A Federal encampment.